docarray/docarray/docs/advanced/document-store/redis.md

 da = DocumentArray(storage='redis', config={'n_dim': 128, 'flush': True})
 ```

-To access a previously stored DocumentArray, one can specify `host` and `port`.
+To access a previously stored DocumentArray, you can set `host` and `port` to match with the previuosly stored DocumentArray and make sure `flush` is `False`.

-The following example will build a DocumentArray with previously stored data on `localhost:6379`:
+The following example builds a DocumentArray from previously stored data on `localhost:6379`:

 ```python
 from docarray import DocumentArray, Document